ancpazambuja/phd/annotations/probability.md

 The main objective here is keeping a summary I think will be useful for me as a (somewhat) quick reference.

-While writing this text, I have realized I prefer keep some mathmatical formalism, as much as I can keep (and it is not too much).
+While writing this text, I have realized I prefer keep some mathematical formalism, as much as I can keep (and it is not too much).

 But, as I mentioned before, there are ways of doing this.
 So, I will write some concepts I will not mentioned in the main text but they are there, implicitly.
 Just to mention a few: measure, $\sigma$-field, finite measure, $\sigma$-finite measure, measurable space ($\Omega$, P),